 BOA-23-28405 Farmers Electric Coop (Frytown at Hwy 1) Utility Scale Solar Proposal, click here

-If you are instead seeking information on:
+If you are instead seeking information on the following topics:

-any type of solar array within any other incorporated city, consult with that city.
+Any type of solar array within any other incorporated city, consult with that city.

-solar arrays providing energy to Johnson County-owned facilities, visit here.
+Solar arrays providing energy to Johnson County-owned facilities, visit here.

 What's on This Utility Scale Solar Page